Todros Geller: Death and legacy

 Geller died on 23 February 1949, aged 59.
 He was survived by his wife Olga Geller, his daughter Esther Silverman and his sister.
 The Jewish Education Building in Chicago held a memorial exhibit for him shortly after his death.

 Spertus Institute archive

 The Spertus Institute for Jewish Learning and Leadership in Chicago has a collection of papers documenting Geller's career.
-The archive includes photographs, sketchbooks, original artwork, commissions for stained glass windows, various manuscript material including typescripts of articles, papers relating to the American Artists' Congress, 1937–1938, and correspondence with art organizations and artists such as Raymond Katz, Beatrice Levy, Archibald Motley, Increase Robinson, and Carl Zigrosser.
+The archive includes photographs, sketchbooks, original artwork, commissions for stained glass windows, various manuscript material including typescripts of articles, papers relating to the American Artists' Congress, 1937–1938, and correspondence with art organizations and artists such as A. Raymond Katz, Beatrice Levy, Archibald Motley, Increase Robinson, and Carl Zigrosser.
 The papers cover his efforts to establish a Jewish museum in Chicago in 1928, involvement with the WPA Federal Art Project, participation in Artists Equity and the American Federation of Arts, his work teaching art to the Jewish community and his efforts to improve the working conditions and visibility of Jewish artists.